vk-concept-test/image-store-package/readme.md

     'model_attribute' => 'medium_url'
 ]
 ```
-Be sure to create new migration to image table with new column which mentioned in model_attribute option.
+Be sure to create new migration to image table with a new column which mentioned in model_attribute option.

 ## Installation